 When is the Indiana Business Entity Report Due?

-Indiana business entity reports are due by the last day of your anniversary month every other year for Indiana corporations and LLCs in Indiana.
+Indiana business entity reports are due by the last day of your anniversary month every other year for LLCs in Indiana.
 So, if your original filing date is May 15, 2012, your first IN Business Entity Report is due by May 31, 2014.

 Indiana nonprofit corporations file their reports annually.
 The due date is the last day of your anniversary month each year.

 No. You don’t have to make an initial report when starting a business in Indiana.

 Indiana has no late fees, but your Indiana business can be dissolved or revoked by the Secretary of State when you become 120 days delinquent.